MuhammedGolec/ColdStart-Dataset/README.md

 # Cite this work
-Cite this work Our work is published in IEEE TSC journal.
-Cite using the following entry.
+This dataset is part of the following publication, please cite when using this dataset:

 M. Golec et al., "ATOM: AI-Powered Sustainable Resource Management for Serverless Edge Computing Environments," in IEEE Transactions on Sustainable Computing, doi: 10.1109/TSUSC.2023.3348157.